So, friends, how is life?

 Use This Financial Crisis Checklist To Avoid A Catastrophe

 Feelings like worry and anxiety can prevent you from seeing the big picture.
 It’s important to keep a proper perspective in such uncertain times, so make sure you’re seeking wise input.
 Turn off the news and close the paper if you have to.

 Then, start doing something productive.
 You probably have projects around the house that have been waiting on the back burner for a while.
 Pull out those dusty board games and spend quality time with your family.
 Take a book off the shelf and learn something new.

-And, take the time to do a little financial tune-up.
-Reviewing different areas of your finances will give you a realistic view of your current money situation, and let you know what needs adjustment or improvement.
+And, take the time to work through this financial crisis checklist so you can prevent an emergency from turning into a catastrophe.
+Reviewing different areas of your finances will give you a realistic perspective of your current money situation, and let you know what needs adjustment or improvement.

 I know it might be the last thing you want to do, especially if you’re feeling some fear right now.
-But, once you confront these financial chores and take control, you’ll feel empowered and equipped to handle any circumstance that arises from the current global crisis we’re all going through.
+But, once you confront these important money management tasks and take control, you’ll feel empowered and equipped to handle any circumstance that arises from the current global crisis we’re all going through.

 Even with all the chaos going on around us, we each have so much opportunity to make improvements.
 In relationships, health, personal growth, and yes – even finances.

 So, don’t waste this precious time.
 Make the most of it, so you can come out the other end stronger and better for it.

 Want to remember this Financial Crisis Checklist for later?